 Given that you will likely be making a significant career move, you should be prepared for the fact that you will be studying a lot!
 You will have to find the time to fit it in around your personal life.
 You will need to honestly ask yourself whether you are really keen for the career move, because there is a lot of work involved simply to get up to the required standard.
 You will need to become a proficient programmer and carry out some extra mathematical study.
 For financial engineering, this article will help you determine which books are appropriate.

 Quantitative finance is a great place to spend a career, as it is challenging, intellectually stimulating and provides above-average compensation compared to other industries.
 Switching into it is not a decision to take lightly, but the financial markets can be extremely rewarding as a career, so make sure you give it a good deal of thought!

-If you'd like any more information or guidance about how to make the switch, then please email me at email@example.com.
-I get multiple emails a week from individuals who wonder whether their background or age is suitable for finance.
+If you'd like any more information or guidance about how to make the switch, then please email us at email@example.com.
+We get multiple emails a week from individuals who wonder whether their background or age is suitable for finance.
 Nearly always the answer is yes - assuming they're prepared for a lot of study.